Skip to main content

 In addition to configuration files, applications can also be configured through environment variables.
 Systemd allows you to set a working directory (WorkingDirectory) as well as environment variables (Environment) within the unit configuration.

 Additionally, you're able to specify a file that contains more environment variables (EnvironmentFile), which could be part of your deployments.
-If you want to use this option, the file has to exist for systemd to be able to start the service.
+If you want to use this option, the file must exist for systemd to start the service.
 Prefixing the declaration with a - will make systemd ignore the option if the file does not exist.
 Entries in the EnvironmentFile need to be in a KEY=VALUE format.

 [Service]